paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 #### How To: Apply for an SDMS NPC account

 1. Download the NPC Account Request Form for SDMS.
-The recent version is attached to this document’s appendix.
+The recent version is attached to this document's appendix.
 2. For the primary user, tick ‘no change’ if the user remains the same, ‘update’ for a change of email address or ‘new/replace’ for replace the responsible person.
 3. For a sport-specific account, insert the sport(s) and tick ‘new/replace’.
 4. Get the document signed by the president or secretary general of the NPC and send it back to the SDMS Administrator as indicated on the form.